Aquifer Exemptions in the Underground Injection Control Program

 - Prescribes procedural rules for EPA review and approval

 - Describes delineation procedures for exempted aquifers or portions of aquifers.

 40 CFR 146.4 provides the criteria that an applicant must meet for EPA to approve an aquifer exemption.

-EPA published an interactive map allows users to view aquifers that have been approved for exemption by EPA under the Safe Drinking Water Act (SDWA) Underground Injection Control (UIC) regulations.
+EPA published an interactive map which allows users to view aquifers that have been approved for exemption by EPA under the Safe Drinking Water Act (SDWA) UIC regulations.
 EPA is also providing geospatial files and Excel data with an accompanying user guide.
 The map shows the approved aquifer exemption boundaries, when available, in two dimensions, and information such as the depth of injection, local geology, and injected fluid characteristics.
 The Excel spreadsheet provides descriptive information from the geospatial file without geospatial data.
-Users may download the datasets, a fact sheet, and a user guide from the "Further Information" tab of the map.
+Users may download the datasets, fact sheet, and a user guide from the "Further Information" tab of the map.

 The map and accompanying data can be used by states, businesses, communities, and others to view exempted aquifers in the United States, see accompanying aquifer exemption data like depth of injection, local geology, and injected fluid characteristics, and can assist with UIC permit applications and approvals.
 The map consolidates information that was previously only available on paper and/or in databases at the Regional and state level and will assist EPA and states in maintaining consistent exemption data across the nation.